Dynatrace/OneAgent-SDK-for-Python/README.md

 * API usage errors
 * other unexpected events (like out of memory situations)

-> *NOTE*: Use this as a development and debugging aid only.
-Your application should not rely on a calling sequence or any arguments in addition to the unicode message being set or passed to the callback.
+> **NOTE**: Use this as a development and debugging aid only.
+Your application should not rely on a calling sequence or any message content being set or passed to the callback.

 ```python
 def _diag_callback(unicode_message):